mikebin/hdp-demos/zookeeper/README.md

   [zk: localhost:2181(CONNECTED) 21] set /appconfig/test/myapp/db/user changed_user
   ```

-  Now go back to your web application home page, and within 5 seconds, you should see the updated configuration setting appear.
+  Now go back to your web application home page, and you should see the updated configuration setting appear (the page automatically refreshes its data every 5 seconds).

 - Review the code